Halcyox/Solarestimator.com/README.md

     - [ ] Get the API to be queried using an address
         - [ ] Bug Fix: 500 Internal Server Error from querying API
         - [ ] Successfully testing out through their web and documentation, to try to get it to run properly locally and with Oauth
+            - [ ] Looks like it needs lat/long instead of address, so we need to geocode it using the Google Geocoding API.
  - [ ] Integrate map viewer for sunroof layer data
  - [ ] Have interactive dashboard for the energy savings + calculator that runs in real-time on the web